SOOD++: Leveraging Unlabeled Data to Boost Oriented Object Detection: Method

 However, this assumption is not true under the semi-supervised setting, as the pseudo-labels may be inaccurate.
 Simply forcing the student to align with the teacher may lead to noise accumulation, adversely affecting the model's training.
 Additionally, the impact of orientation varies significantly for oriented objects with diverse aspect ratios.
 For instance, as illustrated in Fig.~\ref{fig:iou_ar}, an oriented object with a large aspect ratio is highly sensitive to rotation changes, and even slight misalignment can cause significant IoU change.

 Based on the above observations, we propose to softly utilize orientation information and aspect ratios, enabling the semi-supervised framework to better understand the geometric priors of oriented objects.
-Specifically, The difference in orientation between a prediction and a pseudo-label can indicate the difficulty of the instance to some extent and can be used to adjust the unsupervised loss dynamically.
-Moreover, since oriented objects with different aspect ratios exhibit varying sensitivities to rotation changes, this can be leveraged to modulate the importance of orientation differences in indicating instance difficulty.
+Specifically, The difference in orientation between a prediction and a pseudo-label can indicate the difficulty of the instance to some extent, which can be used to adjust the unsupervised loss dynamically.
+Moreover, considering that oriented objects with different aspect ratios exhibit varying sensitivities to rotation changes, it inspires us to use the aspect ratio to modulate the importance of orientation differences in indicating instance difficulty.
 Therefore, we propose a geometry-aware modulating factor based on these two critical geometric priors.
 Similar to focal loss~\cite{lin2017focal}, this factor dynamically weights the loss of each pseudo-label-prediction pair by considering its intrinsic geometric information (e.g., orientation difference and aspect ratio).

 Specifically, the geometry-aware modulating factor $\omega_i^{geo}$ for the $i$-th pair is defined as: